 - Put internal links linking one page of your website to another, enhancing navigation and user experience.

 - Noindex Tags: Avoid indexing category and tag pages as they add no real value and end up being duplicate content instead

 10. Build Quality Backlinks By The Books

 - Network as much as you can because most of your initial links will come from people you have unintentionally impressed

-- Utilize the resourcefulness of Resource Pages because their sole purpose is to link to best stuff on any given topic
+- Utilize the resourcefulness of Resource Pages because their sole purpose is to link to the best stuff on any given topic

 Our Guest Posts Outreach service understands the value it can bring to both the contributor and the publisher.

 Following these 10 steps (not an exhaustive list) is quite challenging, but once you’ve gotten a hang of it, the rewards are pretty great too, minus the penalties.
-If there is any specific step that we missed out or something that you think helped you better your website’s Google ranks, do let us know in the comments.
+If there is any specific step that we missed out on or something that you think helped you better your website’s Google ranks, do let us know in the comments.
 Stay safe.
 Stay strong.
 Peace out.
 Hail Google!